Overview of fractional calculus and its computer implementation in Wolfram Mathematica: Fractional-order differentiation in the Wolfram language

 We should mention, that differentiation by parameters of functions (for example, $\frac{d^\alpha J_z(b)}{dz^\alpha}$) as rule can not produce well known functions.
 But we can say the following: "The first derivative with respect to an upper "parameter" $a_k$, and all derivatives of symbolic integer order m with respect to a "lower" parameter $b_k$ of the generalized hypergeometric function $\,_pF_q(a_1,...,a_p;b_1,...,b_q;z)$, can be expressed in terms of the Kamp\'{e} de F\'{e}riet hypergeometric function of two variables" (see \cite{blog}).

 Let us describe how \texttt{ FractionalOrderD} works.
-For evaluation of $\frac{d^\alpha}{dz^\alpha}$ we are using three approaches. \begin{enumerate} \item Generic formulas for exist for single simple functions; these are converted into pattern matching rules.
-Here power series, generalized power series and Hadamard regularization are used. \item Convert function to the Meijer G-function, using powerful new \texttt{MeijerGReduce} operator and rule-based \texttt{MeijerGForm} (applies to hypergeometric type functions).
-Then use formula for the fractional derivative of the Meijer G-function. \item Generic formulas for fractional differentiation, which produce Appell function $F_1$ of two variables (in future Lauricella function $D$ of several variables and Humbert function $\Phi$ of two variables will be used). \end{enumerate} In the following sections we consider these three approaches.
+For evaluation of $\frac{d^\alpha}{dz^\alpha}$ we are using three approaches. \begin{enumerate} \item Generic formulas exist for single simple functions; these are converted into pattern matching rules.
+Here power series, generalized power series and Hadamard regularization are used. \item Convert function to the Meijer $G$-function, using powerful new operator \texttt{MeijerGReduce} and rule-based \texttt{MeijerGForm} (applies to hypergeometric type functions).
+Then use formula for the fractional derivative of the Meijer $G$-function. \item Generic formulas for fractional differentiation, which produce Appell function $F_1$ of two variables (in future Lauricella function $D$ of several variables and Humbert function $\Phi$ of two variables will be used). \end{enumerate} In the following sections we consider these three approaches.

-\section{Calculation of fractional derivatives and integrals by series expansion}
+\subsection{Calculation of fractional derivatives and integrals by series expansion}

-\subsection{Basic power--logarithmic examples}
+\subsubsection{Basic power--logarithmic examples}

 Let us consider the first approach to calculating $\frac{d^\alpha}{dz^\alpha}$.
 The \texttt{FractionalOrderD} function allows us to find all these and many other fractional derivatives because this operation applied to each term of Taylor series expansions of all functions near zero.
 So if